mutt0-ds/mutt0-ds.github.io/_posts/2022-09-28-personal-notes-about-dax-definitive-guide.md

 ### Virtual Relationships

-Sometimes it's creating a relation inside the DAX query is simpler, without setting it up in the data model.
+Sometimes creating a relation inside the DAX query is simpler, without setting it up in the data model.
 It's the same for the final user.
 However, they are less performant, hard to find in the codebase and more complex to handle.

-There's a nice example showing how to transfer a filter with `KEEPFILTERS**(**TREATAS)` (and maybe `SUMMARIZE` first for extracting the columns we need), then doing the calculations with the same filters applied on the new table; remember to use `KEEPFILTERS` or `TREATAS` will reset them!
+There's a nice example showing how to transfer a filter with `KEEPFILTERS(TREATAS)` (and maybe `SUMMARIZE` first for extracting the columns we need), then doing the calculations with the same filters applied on the new table; remember to use `KEEPFILTERS` or `TREATAS` will reset them!

 ### Relationships